The Logline: Screenwriter’s best friend

 - We also need to understand what the ambitions of your protagonists are.

 A group of street cats are looking for a furever home.

 - Finally, we need to understand their motivation.
 What is the problem they need to solve?
 Why have they been driven to these actions?

 Herding Cats: A group of street cats are looking for a furever home, when an evil corporation sets about gentrifying their neighbourhood, putting their way of life in danger.

 According to late, great screenwriting maven Blake Snyder in his Save the Cat screenwriting book, there are four devices that your logline must contain:

 - There has to be some irony in the pitch.
 It has to evoke a reaction in a reader which makes them want to find out more.

 - It must evoke a story and a strong image to the reader/listener.

 - It must speak to a certain target market, so producers can gauge potential profits from investing in the project.

-- It must include a killer title which not only explains in a nutshell what the work is about, but also appeals to both the target audience as well as marketing executives.
+- It must include a killer title that not only explains in a nutshell what the work is about but also appeals to both the target audience as well as marketing executives.